Riddle me this: Why do people buy quarter-inch drill bits?

 This series by Wieden + Kennedy and Nike Women uses honest humor to shed light on the "inner thoughts" women experience at the gym (though I'm certain there is a male equivalent to these types of situations).

-This instinctively human account provides viewers with an opportunity to bond with the brand in a way that a promotional piece could not support.
+This instinctively human account provides viewers with an opportunity to bond with the brand.
 This ultimately gives them a leg up on the competition, as a sense of empathy often goes a long way when it comes to influencing a consumer's preferences.

-Pro tip: Insert humor into your messaging.
-Though it can be tough to pull off, it can lower the barrier between you and your audience and establish a greater sense of relatability.
+Add a little humor into your messaging.
+Though it can be tough to pull off, it can lower the barrier between you and your audience and establish a sense of relatability.